dianakorka/Data-Science-in-R/Linear_regression/LinearRegression.md

     ## Multiple R-squared:  0.6511, Adjusted R-squared:  0.6438
     ## F-statistic: 89.57 on 1 and 48 DF,  p-value: 1.49e-12

-We can see that the p-value or our model is 1.489836e-12.
-Using our previous rule of checking whether the p-value is smaller than 0.05 we can conclude that in this case that our model is statistically significant.
+We can see that the p-value of our model is 1.489836e-12.
+We check whether the p-value is smaller than 0.05, and we can conclude that in this case our model is statistically significant.

 The null hypothesis here would be that there is no linear relationship between our variables.
 Or in other words, that the coefficient β1